George Buddy Król

 "When do we leave?"

 "Monday morning.
-I have the hotel reservations."
+I have the motel reservations."

 Just then, Buddy came into my office.